-RedBeanPHP is a lightweight, configuration-less ORM library for PHP.
+RedBeanPHP is an easy-to-use, on-the-fly ORM for PHP.
+It's 'zero config', relying on strict conventions instead.
 Let's look at the code, this is how you do CRUD in RedBeanPHP:

 $post = R::dispense('post');

 $post->text = 'Hello World';

 $post = R::load('post',$id); //Retrieve

 This automatically generates the database, tables and columns... on-the-fly.
 It infers relations based on naming conventions.
 Download RedBeanPHP Now.
 RedBeanPHP is written by BDFL Gabor de Mooij and the RedBeanPHP community.

 No need to configure anything.
 No annotations or lengthy XML files.

 Installation is also easy, just one file!
 No autoloaders, package management or include paths.
 RedBeanPHP also automatically configures your database connection to use UTF-8 encoding.

 RedBeanPHP will adapt the database schema to fit your needs.
 It will